RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 [VAE based anomaly detection](https://towardsdatascience.com/hands-on-anomaly-detection-with-variational-autoencoders-d4044672acd5)

-## Something about painfull 3D volume coordinate systems
+## Something about painful 3D volume coordinate systems

 One major head ache when dealing with 3D images is the choice of coordinate systems.
 We are, at least, using these systems: